 The gender split is balanced, with 51 per cent of fast food consumers being male and 49 per cent female.

-Get the latest emma report, focusing on charity and not-for-profit trends and insightsDownload Now
+Get the latest emma report, focusing on Australians’ tastes, consumption and attitudes towards alcoholDownload Now